ShababAhmedd/Breast-Cancer-Classification/README.md

 Both **Gaussian Naive Bayes** and **Logistic Regression** achieved the highest test accuracy of approximately 95.6%, while the **Decision Tree** classifier scored slightly lower at 92.98%.

 Confusion matrices and classification reports were also generated to provide detailed insights into precision, recall, and F1-scores for each class.

+## Visualization

+Various visualizations were generated to better understand the dataset and evaluate the models:

+- **Pie Chart**: Shows the distribution of benign and malignant tumor classes.

+- **Pairplots**: Illustrate relationships between key tumor features, colored by diagnosis.

+- **Correlation Heatmaps**: Highlight feature correlations within the dataset.

+- **Confusion Matrix Heatmaps**: Visualize prediction performance for each model.

+These visualizations provided valuable insights into the data structure and helped assess model effectiveness.